Hiking on Oahu

 On the eastern tip of Oahu is the Makapuu Lighthouse Trail, which features breathtaking views of the indigo Pacific Ocean.
 For a more off-the-beaten-path hike, travel to the western tip of the island to Kaena Point.
 This sacred area offers a dramatic lava shoreline and views of the Waianae coast.
 For a lush hike not far from Waikiki, take a short drive to Manoa Valley and hike through beautiful rainforests full of bamboo trees and native flora, ending at a beautiful Manoa Falls.
 In Central Oahu, the challenging Aiea Loop Trail offers phenomenal views of Halawa Valley and the majestic Koolau mountains.

-You can also go on guided educational hiking tours.
-Waimea Valley on the North Shore offers valley hikes every Saturday perfect for families.
+Enjoy a leisurely afternoon stroll with a Botanical Collections Specialist as they take you on a journey through Waimea Valley on the North Shore, highlighting beautiful blooming plants and fruits along the way.
+This walk is offered on Thursdays at 12:00pm starting at the ticket booth.
 Discover stunning views as guides help you identify native and exotic plants, showcase the valley’s indigenous birds and lead you to various streams including the beautiful Waimea Waterfall.
 Back in Honolulu, venture to lush Makiki and go on a tropical forest hike at the Hawaii Nature Center.
 See and learn about some of the most varied tropical plant life in the Islands as you and your guide trek along this moderate loop hike.

 When hiking on Oahu, be sure to be prepared with these essentials: